Never Steady, Never Still: Plot

 The death of his father causes Jamie to spiral and he uses cocaine after finding some that his supervisor Daryl has dropped.
 When Daryl chastises him for working too slowly, Jamie lashes out and the two men get into a fight, but Daryl is blamed and their boss tells Jamie that he is free to continue working as long as he passes a drug test.
 Jamie refuses to take the test and walks off the job.
 He pays a female prostitute to give him oral sex but he does not enjoy it, and he destroys his car windshield in a fit of rage when it won't start.
 He returns home where he meets Kaly during one of her deliveries.
 Judy asks Jamie to pick up her pills and, while in town, he visits Kaly at work and asks her about her baby's father.
 She explains that he has taken an out-of-town job and she thinks he is scared.
 Although initially resistant, Jamie persuades her to meet him after her shift.
 They discuss his mother, and he says that he finds it difficult to see her slowly deteriorate knowing that there is no chance she will get better.
 He then asks Kaly if she has ever been with another girl before admitting that he is confused and has thought about being with Danny.
 She kisses him and the two have a sexual encounter in his car.
 Afterwards, Kaly asks if he enjoyed it and he tells her that he did.

 Jamie drives home and finds all of the lights turned off.
-Judy calls to him from the bathroom and he finds her lying in freezing cold water, unable to get out because she hasn't taken her pills.
+Judy calls to him from the bathroom and he finds her lying in freezing cold water, unable to get out because she has not taken her pills.
 He carries her to her bed and helps her get dressed before breaking down in tears.
 He apologizes for not bringing her medication sooner but she tells him not to worry.
 She then apologizes to him, saying that she should be the one supporting him as opposed to the other way around.
 They embrace and promise to be there for one another.
 The next morning, Judy wakes up early and makes her way to the now-frozen lake where she sits down and talks to Ed, wishing him a Merry Christmas.